gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 tweaks to improve PostgreSQL performance and increase connection limits.
 This can only be done with root access.

-## `gitlab-rake assets:precompile` fails with 'Permission denied'
+## `gitlab-rake assets:precompile` fails with `Permission denied`

 Some users report that running `gitlab-rake assets:precompile` does not work with the Linux packages.
 The short answer to this is: do not run that command, it is only for GitLab installations from source.

-The GitLab web interface uses CSS and JavaScript files, called 'assets' in Ruby on Rails-speak.
+The GitLab web interface uses CSS and JavaScript files, called "assets" in Ruby on Rails-speak.
 In the [upstream GitLab repository](https://gitlab.com/gitlab-org/gitlab-foss/tree/master/app/assets) these files are stored in a developer-friendly way: easy to read and edit.
 When you are a normal user of GitLab, you do not want these files to be in the